Mortgage Valuations and Surveys

 Is it right for you?

-Does not include a standard valuation
+We don't offer a building survey as it does not include a standard valuation

 Is it right for you?